On the Model Theory of Second-Order Objects: Preliminaries

 We assume the reader is familiar with the syntax and semantics of second-order logic ($\sol$).
 We refer the reader to the last chapter of \cite{enderton2001logic} and to \cite{vanbenthem2001higher} and \cite{sep-logic-higher-order} for an overview of basic definitions and results.

 If $\phi\in\sol$ does not contain any second-order quantifiers, we say that $\phi$ is first-order, even if it has free second-order variables.
 If no first-order variable occurs free in $\phi$ and $\phi$ is first-order, we say that $\phi$ is a first-order sentence; with this terminology, a first-order sentence (of $\sol$) may contain free second-order variables.
 If $\phi$ does not contain free (first- or second-order) variables, we say that $\phi$ is a (second-order) sentence.
+As is customary, we write $\phi(x_0,\dots,x_{n-1},X_0,\dots,X_{m-1})$ when the free variables of $\phi$ are among $x_0,\dots,x_{n-1},X_0,\dots,X_{m-1}$.

 \begin{fact} Every formula of $\sol$ is equivalent to a formula of the form

 where $Q_i\in\{\exists,\forall\}$ for $i<m$, each $X_i$ is either a relation or function variable and $\phi$ is first-order. \end{fact}